 Drugs, hypnosis and deprivation are all, of course, important spells in the programmer’s grimoire, but the methodology is founded on trauma.
-Directed by Reichsführer-SS Heinrich Himmler, the research focused on children from multi-generational incestuously abusive families belonging to Satanic cults.
 This was because, as the Nazi research discovered, a child’s psyche develops a survival mechanism in the face of trauma that is too horrible to comprehend: it seals the memory of that event in a part of the brain, creating amnesiac ‘walls’ so that the rest of the mind can continue to function.
-The mind will use this mechanism over and over again.
+The mind will use this capability over and over again.
 Repeated traumatization of a child under the age of five or six ultimately results in a condition known as Dissociative Identity Disorder, or Multiple Personality Disorder as it was previously called.
 The mind of the victim can be splintered into so many compartments that the front personality no longer has any control, understanding or volition.
 And you have your golem.

 The Americans, like the Soviets, considered Nazi science and the results of wartime human experimentation to be fruits of victory.
 US Intelligence, under Operation PAPERCLIP, overseen by Allen Dulles, immediately started rounding up the scientists and technicians who had expertise they could use.
 It didn’t matter what they’d done – they were given immunity and brought into the US, sometimes via other countries.